ai-abhishekdey/Python/anaconda_virtual_env/README.md

 ```

-This will reload your shell configuration, and since you chose yes during install, it initializes conda and activates the base environment by default.
+This will reload your shell configuration, and since you chose yes during installation, it initializes conda and activates the base environment by default.

 ```
 (base) yourname@yourmachine:~$

 ```

-* To get out out of the base environment, type
+* To get out out of the **base** environment, type

 ```
 conda deactivate